January 15, 2015

 Here we describe our clinical setting and hope that it serves as an example to support other clinics that also work with the Lokomat.

-We use the Lokomat for Stroke, Traumatic Brain Injury (TBI), Spinal Cord Injury (SCI) and Multiple Sclerosis (MS) patients.
+We use the Lokomat for Stroke, Traumatic Brain Injury (TBI), Spinal Cord Injury (SCI) patients, among others.

 This includes acute patients in the early phase of rehabilitation (within the first weeks or months after the event) as well as chronic, severely affected patients.